 Who will you learn from?

-Dr Michal Carrington, Senior Lecturer and Program Director, Master of Professional Management
+Dr Michal Carrington, Associate Professor and Program Director, Master of Professional Management

 Dr Michal Carrington teaches and researches in the areas of marketing ethics, marketing theory, strategic marketing, retail management/marketing, ethical consumption, consumer culture and consumer behaviour.
 Her research has appeared in the European Journal of Marketing, Marketing Theory, Journal of Business Ethics, Journal of Business Research and Higher Education Research and Development.